TobiasGold/FACTAGE-method_Mortality/README.md

 The provided pdf document should answer all questions.
 Please read it carefully before submitting any questions.
 Alternatively, read the wiki page.

+## News

+17/07/2018: Updated the pdf document.
+These changes are not yet in the wiki.

 ## FACTAGE report on differential mortality

 Klotz, J. & Göllner, T. (2017).
 Estimating Differential Mortality from EU-SILC Longitudinal Data.
 A Feasibility Study.
 FACTAGE project report.